dooboolab-community/dooboo-expo/README.md

-# Expo React Native Typescript Starter
+# Expo Flow Starter
 > Specification
-* typescript
+* flow
 * react-navigation
-* test jest with typescript
+* test jest with flow
 * localization
 * mobx
 * data models

 # Gain points
 ```
-1. Typescript support.
-No need to run tsc because webpack is doing it for you with ts-loader.
+1. Flow support.
 2. Sample of mobx and data modeling.
-3. Able to learn how to structure react app with typescript and mobx.
+3. Able to learn how to structure react app with flow and mobx.
-4. Test with jest-ts.
+4. Test with jest.
 5. Learn how to localize your project.
 ```